agntcy/oasf/README.md

 interoperable AI agent systems, enabling consistent definition and discovery of agent capabilities across distributed systems.

+## Features

+OASF defines a set of standards for AI agent content representation that aims to:

+- Define common data structure to facilitate content standardisation, validation, and interoperability
+- Ensure unique agent identification to address content identity and consumption
+- Provide extension capabilities to enable third-party features

-# Open Agentic Schema Framework Server
+### Open Agentic Schema Framework Server

 The server/ directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
 The schema server is an HTTP server that provides a convenient way to browse and use the OASF schema.